RedXer0/projects/MIST_1.0.1/README.md

 currently the joke files wont print properly without the underscores but im working on a solution rn.

-if you want the assistant to run in your terminal on startup simply put it into the bash.rc file.
+if you want the assistant to run in your terminal on startup simply put it into the .bashrc file.
+/path/to/mist
-/path/to/mist (don't put in mist.cpp put in the executable).
+(don't put in mist.cpp put in the executable).

 If you wanna change some things you can as long as yk what you're doing, you can also use mist as a sort of base for your own terminal assistant.